 Need to provide an example of what happens when going from a TLR level 3 to TLR level 5 with credit for redispatch?
 When you provide 27MW of relief through redispatch of firm should the firm go up by 27 MW while the non-firm goes down by 27?

-Status: Open
+Status: Resolved

 This item will be addressed by the sub-team assigned to Action Item 57.
 (9/13/11)

+The subcommittee reviewed the Parallel Flow Visualization White Paper posted for the January 18-19, 2012 meeting and confirmed that the example suggested in this parking lot item was included in Appendix A – Credit for Redispatch – Discussion.
+The answer to the second question is when the generation with firm transmission is used to provide the 27 MW of non-firm relief obligation under TLR level 3, the non-firm generation to load impacts are decreased by 27 MW and the firm generation to load impacts are increased by 27 MW which will be subject to curtailment under TLR Level 5.
+(01/18/12)

 When you boil this down, if a Flowgate was considered when the TSR was sold (by any TSP), then that Tag should be last to curtail because the TSR evaluation considered possible loop flow effects.
 (Comments from John Harmon’s notes posted for August 9-10, 2011 meeting.)